Houdini 20.5 Nodes Copernicus nodes

 histogram

-A layer of the same type and size as the source, but with a pictorial histogram written to it according to the Mode.
+The layer of the same type and size as the source, but with a histogram written to it according to the Mode parameter.

 counts

-An ID layer that stores the raw bucket values.
-Its width will be the number of buckets, and height will be 5.
+The layer that stores the raw bucket values.
+Its width is the number of buckets and its height is 5.
 The first four rows (from the bottom) are the red, green, blue, and alpha histogram counts.
 The last row contains the total number of processed pixels in the 0th column.

 See also